Megawatt-Hours to Therms Converter

 Enter the energy in megawatt-hours below to get the value converted to therms.

-To convert a megawatt-hour measurement to a therm measurement, multiply the energy by the conversion ratio.
-One megawatt-hour is equal to 34.121416 therms, so use this simple formula to convert:
+Since one megawatt-hour is equal to 34.121416 therms, you can use this simple formula to convert:

-The energy in therms is equal to the megawatt-hours multiplied by 34.121416.
+The energy in therms is equal to the energy in megawatt-hours multiplied by 34.121416.

 Megawatt-hours and therms are both units used to measure energy.
 Keep reading to learn more about each unit of measure.